Wonder weeks chart: Lets look at wonder weeks and how these affect your baby and toddler sleep.

 Unless you have been living under a rock for the last few years, you will no doubt have heard of the wonder weeks book or the wonder weeks app.

-Wonder weeks refer to leaps in mental developmental and are hypothesised to be linked to grumpy periods or regressions.
+Wonder weeks refer to leaps in mental development and are hypothesised to be linked to grumpy periods or regressions.

-Knowing this for some people can be empowering, they are confident their baby is not sick, nothing is wrong, they are simply developing.
+Knowing this can be empowering for some people; they are confident their baby is not sick, nothing is wrong, and they are simply developing.

-Your baby is a baby, not a robot, so they will have fussy grumpy period, but you are a fantastic parent and will no doubt respond accordingly.
+Your baby is a baby, not a robot, so they will have a fussy, grumpy period, but you are a fantastic parent and will no doubt respond accordingly.

 This is due to parents being able to confidently read cues within the context of what they know their baby needs or does not need.

-You wont be second guessing your nap routine, or how much sleep your baby needs.
-Having this predictability helps you to meet your babies changing needs before they’re crying and fussy.
+You won't be second-guessing your nap routine or how much sleep your baby needs.
+Having this predictability helps you meet your baby's changing needs before crying and fussing.

-Now while this certainly covers pretty much any sleep blip, as a parent reading the wonder weeks book I felt this wasn’t a book to help me with sleep, but just to understand development and fun ways to encourage this development.
+Now, while this certainly covers pretty much any sleep blip, as a parent reading Wonder Week's book, I felt this wasn’t a book to help me with sleep but just to understand development and fun ways to encourage this development.

-So do your mum friends a solid and share this with them if they’ve ever mentioned the wonder weeks app to you.
+So do your mum's friends a solid and share this with them if they’ve ever mentioned the Wonder Week's app to you.

 5 week old (1 month)